 Price and Availability

-The Galaxy Note 4 is not a cheap phone.
+The Galaxy Note 4 price is not its best feature.
 It is a great phone to be sure, but the price may not feel justified to some users.
 Those users would most likely be the ones that don't feel the need for the S Pen.
 If you use it, there is simply no competition, but if you don't use it, then you have some other solid options like the LG G3 or even the OnePlus One in terms of size and specs with a lower price point.